jangala-dev/lua-fibers/DESIGN-NOTES.md

 Cancellation is observable as an event:

 - `Scope:not_ok_op()` – an Op that becomes ready when the scope is cancelled or fails (but not on success), returning the error or cancellation reason;
-- `Scope:join_op()` – an Op that becomes ready once the scope reaches a *terminal* status (after all child fibers and defers have completed), returning `(status, err)`.
+- `Scope:join_op()` – an Op that becomes ready once the scope reaches a *terminal* status (after all child fibers and `finally` handlers have completed), returning `(status, err)`.

 When a scope exits:

 1. a join worker waits for the internal waitgroup (all child fibers finished);
 2. if still `"running"`, status is updated to `"ok"`;
-3. defers are run in LIFO order;
+3. registered `finally` handlers are run in LIFO order;
-4. any errors in defers either:
+4. any errors in `finally` handlers either:
-   - if the scope would otherwise have been `"ok"`, turn it into `"failed"` and record the first defer error as the primary error; subsequent defer errors (if any) are recorded separately; or
+   - if the scope would otherwise have been `"ok"`, turn it into `"failed"` and record the first finaliser error as the primary error; subsequent finaliser errors (if any) are recorded separately; or
-   - if the scope is already `"failed"` or `"cancelled"`, are recorded in the scope’s _defer_failures list without changing the primary error;5. the join condition is signalled, making `join_op` ready.
+   - if the scope is already `"failed"` or `"cancelled"`, are recorded in the scope’s list of additional finaliser failures without changing the primary error;
 5. the join condition is signalled, making `join_op` ready.

 #### Ops under scopes